 Dual Diagnosis Treatment

-Our dual diagnosis treatment programs help you rebuild your life.
-You’ll get substance abuse and mental health treatment grounded in research.
+Promises’ dual diagnosis treatment programs help you rebuild your life.
+Get substance abuse and mental health treatment that’s engaging and grounded in research.
 Our addiction and mental health professionals have years of experience helping clients recover from co-occurring disorders.
 We can help you too.